wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

       This stack trace shows that a``edu.wpi.first.hal.util.UncleanStatusException`` has occurred.
 It also gives the helpful message: ``HAL: Resource already allocated``.

       Looking at our stack trace, we see that the error *actually* happened deep within WPILib.
 However, we should start by looking in our own code.
-Halfway through the stack trace, you can find a reference to the last line of the team's robot code that called into WPILib: ``Robot.java:26``.
+Halfway through the stack trace, you can find a reference to the last line of the team's robot code that called into WPILib: ``Robot.java:25``.

-      Taking a peek at the code, we see line 26 is where the second motor controller is declared.
+      Taking a peek at the code, we see line 25 is where the second motor controller is declared.
 We can also note that *both* motor controllers are assigned to PWM output ``0``.
 This doesn't make logical sense, and isn't physically possible.
-Therefor, WPILib purposefully generates a custom error message and exception to alert the software developers of a non-achievable hardware configuration.
+Therefore, WPILib purposefully generates a custom error message and exception to alert the software developers of a non-achievable hardware configuration.

    .. group-tab:: C++